sztanko/exaquery/README.md

     sztanko/exaquery:latest
 ```

-THen just open [http://0.0.0.0:5000] in your Chrome.
+Then just open [http://0.0.0.0:5000] in your Chrome.

-Any user that can `FLUSH STATISTICS` and with `select any dictionary` privilege can be used for the project.
+Database auditing and (system-wide) profiling needs to be enabled.
+Any user that can `FLUSH STATISTICS` and with `SELECT ANY DICTIONARY` privilege can be used for the project.
 App is not sending to third party server/recording/logging any information.
-Neither is writes any changes to the database.
+Neither it writes any changes to the database.

 ## Server

 Server's code is written in Python 3.
-It is located in the `backennd` directory, `cd` into it to work on the backend code.
+It is located in the `backend` directory, `cd` into it to work on the backend code.

 ### Install dependencies